computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 ```

 ## Fine-Tuning GPT-2
-For this assignment, your task is to **fine-tune** a released version of GPT-2 on training data *of your choosing*.
-This will involve you downloading/cleaning text from the internet, or creating the dataset yourself.
-Be sure to create the usual test/train split!
+For this assignment, your task is to **fine-tune** a released version of GPT-2 on two datasets: a text adventure set that we give you, and on a dataset *of your own choosing*.
+Preparing your own dataset will involve you downloading/cleaning text from the internet, or creating the dataset yourself.
+Remember to create the usual train/dev/test split!
 Include your dataset along with your submission on Gradescope, and describe the process of designing your dataset in your report.

 The provided notebook generates text by randomly sampling from the distribution over the next word given to us by the model.
 One extension that we commonly use to get better generations is to truncate the distribution to only consider the top $k$ words.
 This is called **top-k** sampling and the value of $k$ is a hyperparameter that we can choose through the process of our experiments.
 This strategy intuitively makes sense, since words at the bottom of the distribution (i.e. with low and near-zero probabilities) probably won't cause for better generation quality and we're better off re-distributing the probability mass to more likely candidates.

 ### Tasks
 1. Fine-tune a GPT-2 model (any size is fine, but larger sizes are more fun!) on the provided text-adventure dataset using the example code.
-Report the perplexities before and afterwards Describe the trends of perplexity in your report.
-Generate a few samples before moving on.
+Note that training will take a while - training for one epoch using the default parameters takes approximately 25 min.
+Report the perplexities before and after fine-tuning and describe the trends of perplexity in your report.
+Generate a few samples before moving on to get a feel for the model.

 2. Repeat 1) using a dataset you put together.
-Report examples, before/after perplexities and trends.
+Similarly, report perplexities before and after and a few generated samples.

 3. The skeleton code uses **top-$k$** sampling, with the $k$ parameter set to be 50.
 Experiment with different sampling strategies to generate text and include examples, as well as your own qualitative assessment of the outputs in your report.

-4. Submit your favourite generation to Gradescope!
+4. Instead of having a leaderboard for this assignment, we will be awarding extra credit to the most subjectively interesting/funny/impressive generations.
+Submit your favorite 150-token generation as a PDF document on Gradescope to participate!

 <!-- List the materials from the header -->
 {% if page.materials %}